memepuddle/twine/README.md

-# twine
+# About

-Twine is a revival of the popular social networking app, vine.
-It's a single project operated by a single person.
-I'm looking forward to adding multiple updates and more.
+Twine is a revival of the known social network app, Vine.
+Using similar source code, we are trying to re-create the experience and fun.

-Thank you!

-~Alex Way
+# Features

+Most features will be similar to vine's.
+7 second video loops, a like and share system, etc.

+# Updates

+This is where most updates are posted!

+>Twine is still developing<

+# Contact

+Want to contact me?
+E-mail me anytime at iffybyte@gmail.com

+C'ya!